lolmanned/MonoGame-XNA-Framework/README.md

 ## 2. Pong
-The first aracade video game made on XNA\MonoGame.
+A basic demonstration of the XNA\MonoGame framework by cloning the first table-tennis arcade video game.